• Skip to primary navigation

 A Few Substitutions

 1. If you have any trouble finding a dill mustard, no worries!
-Simply use dijon mustard, and add twice as much fresh dill as the recipe calls for.
+Simply use Dijon mustard, and add twice as much fresh dill as the recipe calls for.
 It won’t be exactly the same, but it will still have that fresh, herbal garden flavor.

 2. If you’re not too into mayo, you can substitute sour cream instead.
-But you might want to use a little less mustard because the sour cream will make it pretty tangy on it’s own.
+But you might want to use a little less mustard because the sour cream will make it pretty tangy on its own.
 Pulling back on the mustard will dim the zing.

 3. And if you want to cut down on the calories, you can also substitute mayo with 2 mashed Hass avocados.
 I’d suggest adding them to a food processor to make sure they’re really creamy before they’re mixed into the chicken.